vesche/um.wtf/articles/02-purplefox-devblog-part-1.md

 # purplefox Devblog: Part 1 - Introduction & Planning
-# By: Austin Jackson (vesche)
+* By: Austin Jackson (vesche)
-# Dated: 09/15/2018
+* Dated: 09/15/2018

-Welcome to the first development blog for a project I'm giving the working title, purplefox.
+Welcome to the first development blog for a project I'm giving the working title, **purplefox**.
 This is a work-in-progress massively multiplayer online role-playing game (MMORPG) that I'll be hacking on in my free time.
 MMORPG's are notoriously complicated, and something I've always wanted to build.
 Over the past ~5 years I've gained a lot of knowledge in the areas of software development, computer networking, and computer security.
 I feel that I now have the right skillset to embark on this journey.
 This will likely be my primary side project for the unforeseen future.

 I'm going to talk about high-level design, proposed technologies, concerns, and a current roadmap in this first post.
 I'm going to specifically focus on planning the client & server architecture.
 Everything I discuss here is subject to change, I'm learning a lot as I go.